DavidJKTofan/davidtofan.com/content/articles/Cloudflare-Logpush.md

 {job="<YOUR_LOKI_JOB_NAME>"} | json | __error__ = ""
 ```

-There are a few interesting templates out there, such as [Grafana Loki Dashboard for NGINX Service Mesh](https://grafana.com/grafana/dashboards/12559).
+There are a few interesting Dashboard templates out there, such as [Grafana Loki Dashboard for NGINX Service Mesh](https://grafana.com/grafana/dashboards/12559).
 However, feel free to create your own too.

 * * *